nachocaru/xaprb.com/content/blog/2006-10-09-how-to-find-duplicate-rows-with-sql.md

 description:
   - 'Shows how to find and delete duplicated rows in a database table with SQL.
 Also discusses advanced techniques.'
 ---
 This article shows how to find duplicated rows in a database table.
 This is a very common beginner question.
 The basic technique is straightforward.
-I&#8217;ll also show some variations, such as how to find &#8220;duplicates in two columns&#8221; (a recent question on the #mysql IRC channel).
+I'll also show some variations, such as how to find "duplicates in two columns" (a recent question on the #mysql IRC channel).

 ### How to find duplicated rows

 The first step is to define what exactly makes a row a duplicate of another row.
 Most of the time this is easy: they have the same value in some column.
-I&#8217;ll take this as a working definition for this article, but you may need to alter the queries below if your notion of &#8220;duplicate&#8221; is more complicated.
+I'll take this as a working definition for this article, but you may need to alter the queries below if your notion of "duplicate" is more complicated.

-For this article, I&#8217;ll use this sample data:
+For this article, I'll use this sample data:

 <pre>create table test(id int not null primary key, day date not null);